zilonguiuc/temp/MongoDB_In_class_excise.md

 ```
 ### Step 11: Update a Field and Remove Another Field
-Update the document in the "students" collection with the email "jdoe@illinois.edu" to remove the "enrolled_courses" field.
+Update the document in the "students" collection with the name "John Doe" to remove the "enrolled_courses" field.
 ```javascript